rajakolluru/cheniledocs.github.io/pages/chenile-tutorial/350-owiz-tut.md

 :::tip
 ### Using a custom command tag
-It is completely possible to avoid verbosity by using a custom tag.
-For example, in orch5.xml above, the unweildy command tag can be replaced with a switch tag.
-In the above case here is the XML snippet.
+Custom tags are optional.
+If a Spring bean name already maps cleanly to the hyphenated XML tag you want, OWIZ will resolve it automatically and you do not need `add-command-tag`.
+Use a custom tag only when you want a different DSL shape from the bean name or class name.
+For example, in orch5.xml above, the unwieldy command tag can be replaced with a switch tag.
+In that case here is the XML snippet.
 {% highlight xml %}
 orch6.xml
 <flows>